Total coloring of 1-toroidal graphs of maximum degree at least 11 and no adjacent triangles: Total coloring

-\begin{case} The vertex $v$ is a $(3, 3)$-vertex and $v_{1}, v_{2}, v_{3}$ are its neighbors. \end{case} If $v$ is incident with three $3$-faces, then according to \autoref{No4Clique} one of $\{v_{1}, v_{2}, v_{3}\}$ is a crossing vertex, thus the vertex $v$ must be contained in a triangle of $G$, which is a contradiction.
-Hence, the vertex $v$ is incident with at least one big face.
+\begin{case} The vertex $v$ is a $(3, 3)$-vertex and $v_{1}, v_{2}, v_{3}$ are its neighbors. \end{case} If $v$ is incident with three $3$-faces, then \autoref{No4Clique} implies that one vertex in $\{v_{1}, v_{2}, v_{3}\}$ is a crossing vertex, thus the vertex $v$ must be contained in a triangle of $G$, which is a contradiction.
+Hence, the vertex $v$ is incident with at least one $4^{+}$-face.

-\begin{subcase} Suppose that $v$ is incident with three big faces.
-By \autoref{BigFace}, the vertex $v$ receives at least $2/3$ from each of its incident faces, and then its final charge is at least $3 - 6 + 1 + 3 \times 2/3 = 0$ by (R1). \end{subcase}
+\begin{subcase} Suppose that $v$ is incident with three $4^{+}$-faces.
+By \autoref{BigFace}, the vertex $v$ receives at least $2/3$ from each incident face, and then its final charge is at least $3 - 6 + 1 + 3 \times 2/3 = 0$ by (R1). \end{subcase}

+\begin{subcase} Suppose that $v$ is incident with exactly two $4^{+}$-faces.
+By \autoref{BigFace}, if $v$ is incident with a $5^{+}$-face $f$, then it receives at least $4/3$ from $f$ and at least $2/3$ from the other $4^{+}$-face, and then its final charge is at least $3 - 6 + 1 + 4/3 + 2/3 = 0$.
+So we may assume that $v$ is incident with two $4$-faces and one $3$-face.
+We may assume that $v$ is incident with a $3$-face with face angle $v_{1}vv_{2}$ and $v_{1}$ is a true vertex.
+Thus, the vertex $v_{2}$ is a crossing vertex since $v$ is not contained in a triangle of $G$.
+By \autoref{BigFace}, if $v_{3}$ is a true vertex, then $v$ receives at least $1$ from each incident $4$-face, and its final charge is at least $3 - 6 + 1 + 2 \times 1 = 0$.
+So we may assume that $v_{3}$ is a crossing vertex, see Fig~\subref{fig:subfig:a}.
+By (R1) and \autoref{BigFace}, the final charge of $v$ is at least $3 - 6 + 1 + 1 + 2/3 + 1/3 = 0$.
+By \autoref{Crossing0}, we know that the vertex $v_{1}$ does not send charge to $v_{2}$. \end{subcase}